Professor Rumford: Are you from outer space?

 - Literal Cliffhanger

 - Milestone Celebration: Averted.
 This is the 100th Doctor Who serial and its original broadcast was close to the series' 15th anniversary.
 There would have been a scene in which the Doctor would have gotten a cake and a new scarf for his birthday, but the idea was scrapped because it was considered to be too self-indulgent.
+(Although the cake had already been ordered, so cast and crew still got to tuck in).

 - Mood Whiplash: The serial goes from a dark, gruesome horror story to... a black comedy about malfunctioning justice robots.
 Could be justified in that the show's had far too many tonal shifts for just one tone to be represented by the 100th story.